If you're operating

 rewarding to be able to say, "I did that!"

-But remember. . .your Web page reflects on you and your business, and
+But remember. . .your website reflects on you and your business, and

 it has to look professional – not like it was made by your favorite